forestgrape/coronavirus/2_biological/viruses.md

 ## Behavior of Viruses and Virus Entities

+> Behavior = Situation dependent metabolism including expression of proteins.
+Taxis is possibly a suitable name -  generalizes the existing use of taxis as stimulus induced movement)

 ### Behavior Virion Phase

 As described in the section [virion activation](#virion-priming) the virions need to be activated.
 The activation factors determine the behavior of virions: